jwplatta/quant-infra/README.md

 ## Data and operational boundaries

 Tickrake publishes durable market-data outputs; this repository supplies its runtime dependencies and observability.
 MLflow records research metadata and artifacts.
+The Tickrake settings and universes are versioned in `services/tickrake/config/prod/` and `services/tickrake/config/dev/`, then mounted read-only at `/config/tickrake.yml` for each job.
 Keep credentials in the ignored `envs/*.env` files and user-level credential directories, never in Compose files or committed configuration.

 For environment details, database access, and the full Compose composition, see [docs/SETUP.md](docs/SETUP.md).
 The system relationships are shown in [docs/architecture-diagram.md](docs/architecture-diagram.md).